olindata/puppet-icinga2/README.md

 ####`icinga2::pnp4nagios`

-This define type 'icinga2::pnp4nagios' is used for adding graph to icinga server monitors.
-The systax for usage is shown below.
+This defined type 'icinga2::pnp4nagios' is used for adding graphs to icinga server monitor.
+The syntax for usage is shown below.

 Example usage: The basic setup for graphing in icinga server.